ianjones/moodle-assignsubmission_comparativejudgement/docs/Userguide/Getting_started.md

 # Setting up a comparative judgement assignment.

 In this **Getting started guide** we will add a comparative judgement assignment to a Moodle page, and work through the **Submission type** settings.

+Since this project extends the the Moodle Assignment module, the code can be found under `mod/assign/submission/comparativejudgement` on the Moodle site.
+That is, it is merely another `submission` type for the Assignment.

 ## 1. Add an Assignment.
 Click on **Add an activity or resource** and select **Assignment**.